lrq3000/csg_datafusion/README.md

 * optionally: pdfminer 20140328 or pdfminer.six (via pip install, and associate .py files with python binary, for Windows do the following in a terminal with Admin power: ftype pyfile="C:\Users\Your_Username\Anaconda2\python.exe" "%1"; assoc .py=pyfile )

 Other necessary libraries such as pydicom are included with some modifications to fix bugs and issues.

+## License
+MIT License (see file LICENSE) for the notebooks and csg_fileutil_libs/aux_funcs.py, the rest in csg_fileutil_libs subfolders have their own licenses, compatible with the MIT.